Mat-byte/rap-shop/README.md

   Mateo Cano
 </a><br>

-This repository was created with the purpose of learn about ABAP RESTful Programming Model .
+This repository was created with the purpose of learning about ABAP RESTful Programming Model .

 ## Repository Information